 What is an organizational structure?

-An organizational structure can be defined as the system which outlines how different activities are directed in the organization to achieve the desired goals.
-What is the reason to have an organizational structure?
+An organizational structure can be defined as a system that outlines how different activities are directed in the organization to achieve the desired goals.
+These activities include task allocation, coordination, and supervision.
+These activities include task allocation, coordination, and supervision.
 The organizational structure can help to determine the authority and responsibility of each individual.
 The higher up the individual is on the organizational structure, the more authority the individual will have in the organization.
 Thus, the powerful members of the organization i.e. Top-level management sits at the top of the organizational structure.

 Table of Contents